daemontus/gradle-graal-truffle-plugins/README.md

 > Native image tasks only work when running on GraalVM or when `GRAALVM_HOME`
 > points to a distribution of GraalVM with `native-image` installed.

-Start by apllying the *Native Image Plugin* to your project:
+Start by applying the *Native Image Plugin* to your project:

 ```groovy
 plugins {